Azure/portaldocs/portal-sdk/generated/design-patterns-page-overview.md

 * **Body text** a more verbose description of the offering that should include a **Learn more** link to docs.

 * **Cardless card** communicates 3 scenarios using concise action-oriented language that avoids delving into Azure service taxonomies.
 A card of Azure service has an **illustration** or an **icon** on the top, a short scenario description, long description, learn more link and call to action.
 Each card can have up to 3 **calls to action** "CTAs" with the most important using a primary button and the others a link.

+The Get Started design can be used in the first menu "Overview" or in a non-menu overview page, not in any other menu item.

 <a name="overview-page-behavior-tabs-other-tabs"></a>
 #### Other tabs